cernopendata/data-curation/atlas-2025-odfr-hepmc/README.md

 * Run `check_for_HEPMC_datasets.py` to update `HEPMC_datasets.txt`
 * Run `transfer_hepmc.sh` to transfer the (additional) HEPMC files to CERN
 * Run `create_file_metadata.py` to generate a new `od_hepmc_file_mapping*.json`
+* Run `dump_doi_recid_assignment.py` to confirm that sufficient record IDs and DOIs are available
-* If necessary, confirm additional record IDs and DOIs are available for the new entries
+* If they aren't, get additional record IDs and DOIs from the CERN team and add them to the json file using `add_doi_recids.py`
-* Run `make_od_hepmc_json.py` to test generation of new json files for the Open Data Portal and check that the additions are as expected
+* Run `make_od_hepmc_json.py` to test generation of new json files for the Open Data Portal and check that the additions are as expected; this also updates the mapping in `doi_recid_assignment.json`
 * Create a merge request for all these scripts and updated files